PnS2019/pns2019.github.com/python-sc.md

 ## Do I Need Anything Else?

-For a beginner who wants to learn Python for data science, you generally don't need to install additional software packages.
-Anaconda has taken care of the software installation.
+Miniconda offers a minimum setup for Python.
+You will need to install some extra packages for running experiments in this module.

-However, you should familiarize yourself with the software packaging system on your computer.
+You should familiarize yourself with the software packaging system on your computer.
 For Debian family (including Ubuntu), that is `apt-get` or `apt`.
 For macOS, that is either `MacPorts` or `homebrew`.

 ## IDE (Integrated Development Environment)